Enterprise AI RFP Blueprint for Australian Organisations

 Probabilistic outputs mean that functional capability cannot be verified through feature checklists.
 A conversational AI platform may claim document summarisation capability, but output quality varies by document type, context complexity, and user prompt structure.
 Functional testing in controlled environments produces limited insight into production performance.

 Model updates introduce version instability that traditional software does not exhibit.
 When a vendor updates the underlying AI model, output format, reasoning behaviour, and response latency can all change.
 Workflows built on specific output structures may break.
-Regression testing becomes a recurring obligation rather than a deployment gate.
+Regression testing can become a recurring obligation rather than a one-time deployment gate.
 Most ICT RFPs do not account for this.

 Consumption complexity makes cost modelling harder.
 Traditional software is priced per seat, per server, or per transaction with clear metering.
 Enterprise AI platforms often layer seat-based pricing with API usage charges, compute consumption overlays, and governance tier upgrades.
 Commercial exposure scales in ways that are not immediately visible from base pricing.

-An enterprise AI RFP must be designed around these differences, not in spite of them.
+An enterprise AI RFP is most effective when designed around these differences, not in spite of them.

 A well-structured enterprise AI RFP does not eliminate uncertainty.
 It makes uncertainty visible, testable, and governable.
 The following sections provide a framework for achieving that.